-The BFI staff understands that being successful in public forum debate requires a balance of in-depth knowledge of diverse topics, and the skills to transform that knowledge into persuasive arguments.
+The BFI staff understands that being successful in public forum debate requires a balance of in-depth knowledge of diverse topics and the skills to transform that knowledge into persuasive arguments.
 Our curriculum is designed with this in mind and strives to provide students with the knowledge and skills they need to excel in public forum debate.
-Additionally, our curriculum is designed to provide students of all experiences the individualized instruction they need to excel as champions in debate.
+Additionally, our curriculum is designed to provide students of all experience levels the individualized instruction they need to excel as champions in debate.
 To that end, we offer two specialized tracks:

 - Novice Track: The novice track is designed to provide students with little, or no experience, in public forum debate the sound fundamentals of research, argument, and public speaking techniques.
 Our novice track provides a welcoming environment in which students receive guided instruction from our staff during all parts of the research and debate process.
 In particular, the novice curriculum focuses on the fundamentals of flowing, effective use of cross-fire time, judge adaptation, topic research, and argument construction.

 The BFI’s Public Forum curriculum is designed to provide students with research skills that will enable them to write the strongest case on any given topic.
 To achieve this, our curriculum is designed around two pillars: research skills and topic knowledge.
 Our courses provide students with guided readings, lectures, and discussions on a variety of public controversies that could likely serve as the basis for PF resolutions.
 In addition, our research curriculum teaches students to use critical thinking skills to guide the research and case-writing process.
 This emphasis on the critical thinking process enables students to identify the best evidence with the strongest claims.
 By teaching students the processes of research and critical thinking (in addition to topic knowledge), the BFI provides its students with research skills that will enable them to become experts on EVERY topic.
 Students will be able to take guided research courses courses in politics, public policy, economics, the courts, global issues, as well as focused courses on different regions and nations.
-Click here to return to the top of the page.
+Back to the top.

 The BFI’s PF curriculum is designed to maximize the competitive success and learning of every student at camp.
 Our flexible, customizable curriculum allows beginning students to gain a strong foundation in a range of fundamentals necessary for learning and excelling in public forum debate.
 At the same time, it enables advanced students to focus on adding the finishing touches to their competitive palette.
 We believe helping students to identify their personal strengths and weaknesses, and providing a camp design that addresses these individual needs ensures that each student accesses a rewarding learning experience.